bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Calphion.md

 man of industry, brings in imported invention.
 Plays nice with all, including the church.
 District 4

+Defacto speaker of the house.

 ### Anda Ponz (she/her)
-*matted brown hair, brown eyes, are tall*
+*matted brown hair, brown eyes, are tall towers over others* District 6
-District 6
 Married to Vladimira
 Odd character
+Perhaps not from here.
 ### Vladimíra Ponz (she/her)
 *They have long green hair, blue eyes, colorful hair* District 7
 Married to Anda
 Odd character, holding on to youth.

-### Talon Greggor The Third
+### Talon Greggor The Third (he/him)
 Leader of the Docks
-*manic man wishing to maintain order, Long flowing silver hair, Grey eyes, Calloused scarred hands.*
+*manic man wishing to maintain order, Long flowing silver hair, Grey eyes, Calloused scarred hands.
+He's very direct but rambling.*
 District 8

 * Red and purple plumage on guards, flamboyant outfits.